heikikiisler/OOchess/README.md

 The aim of this project is to first create a simple (and probably not very good) chess engine.
-The engine will then be experimented on by machine learning algortihms and a reputable chess engine in the role of an evaluator and/or opponent.
+The engine will then be experimented on by machine learning algorithms and a reputable chess engine in the role of an evaluator and/or opponent.
 This will hopefully have a positive impact on the performance of the engine.